RUCAIBox/TextBox/README.md

 #### Multi-GPU Training & FP16

-TextBox supports to train models with multiple GPUs and FP16 method based on `accelerate`.
+TextBox supports training models with multiple GPUs and FP16 method based on `accelerate`.
 Configurate and test (not always necessary) [accelerate](https://github.com/huggingface/accelerate) with `accelerate config` and `accelerate test` in shell ([example](asset/accelerate.md)).

 Once running `accelerate config`, you can run code in the same configuration without setting config again.
 To change the configuration of `accelerate`, just re-run `accelerate config` to reset the configuration.
 If you don't want to use `accelerate`, run code using `python` command as.

-To accelerate multi-gpu training with `accelerate`, run the script below.
+To accelerate multi-GPU training with `accelerate`, run the script below.
 Note that the main process of `accelerate` listen to port `main_process_port`.
 If you run multiple TextBox instances on a single machine with FSDP (Fully Sharded Data Parallel) enabled, please manually set to a different port.

 ```bash
 accelerate launch [--main_process_port <port-number>] run_textbox.py ...
 ```

 In multi-GPU training, you should set the hyper-parameter `gpu_id` to decide the devices in training.
-And the number of GPUs set in `gpu_id` is necessary greater or equal to the number of GPUs set in `accelerate`.
+And the number of GPUs set in `gpu_id` is necessarily greater or equal to the number of GPUs set in `accelerate`.

 ```bash
 accelerate launch [--main_process_port <port-number>] \